eskfest/igaming-phishing-threat-intelligence/README.md

 This project is strictly for **educational and cybersecurity defense purposes**.
 The authors do not endorse gambling but advocate for the safety of digital consumers against fraud.

 ---
-*For threat reporting or removal requests, please visit our official website at [eskfest.org](https://eskfest.org).*
+*For threat reporting or removal requests, please visit the [Eskfest Security Center](https://eskfest.org/guvenlik-merkezi/).*